UchihaSean/LeetCode/README.md

 - 0139 Word Break.
 BFS
 - 0146 LRU Cache.
 Ordered dictionary
 - 0200 Number of Islands.
 DFS + visited
+- 0253 Meeting Rooms II.
+Sort and mark start with +1, end with -1.
+Sum.
+O(nlogn)
+- 0297 Serialize and Deserialize Binary Tree.
+BFS.
 - 0681 Next Closest Time.
 Iterate numbers.
 Be careful about only one number.
 "00:00" -> "00:00"